-If you get the “plus” option, both models will come with the “Clean Base” charging station that recharges and empties the dust bin.
+If you get the “plus” option, both models will come with the “Clean Base” charging station that recharges and empties the dust bin automatically.

-It’s not an original design, but the Roomba I7 was the first robot vacuum with this feature to available for consumers.
+It’s not an original design, but the Roomba I7 is the first robot vacuum available commercially with this feature.

-This feature is very convenience because it takes the bin emptying chore out of the equation.
+The auto empty system that iRobot developed is very convenient because it takes the bin emptying chore out of the equation.

 There’s no need to touch the robot for weeks on end, except for maintenance tasks such as checking the filters or brushes for any debris build-up.

-With this device and the smart mapping technology gives consumers a lot of options such as cleaning certain rooms on specific days.
+With this device and the smart mapping technology, it gives consumers a lot of options such as cleaning certain areas on specific days.

 When the battery runs low, the robot will dock, recharge then resume where it left off making it possible for the Roomba S9 or I7 to clean larger homes.